AhmedNasr7/AhmedNasr7/README.md

 </p>

 - 🔭 Currently working on **agentic AI systems, multimodal pipelines, and physics-informed ML for PDE solving.**
-- 🎓 M.Sc. candidate at Cairo University — researching **deep neural networks and neural operators for scientific computing.**
+- 🎓 M.Sc. candidate at Cairo University — researching **deep generative models and neural operators for scientific computing.**
 - 🚀 Passionate about **production ML systems, scientific machine learning, and bridging research and deployment.**
 - 🤝 Looking to collaborate on **open-source ML tools, neural operators, and physics-informed deep learning.**
 - 💬 Ask me about **Computer Vision, LLMs, ML Deployment, PINNs, and multi-GPU inference.**